They’re Injecting Gold Into Eyeballs Now? The Weird Science Behind Restoring Lost Vision

 So… Should We All Be Getting Gold Eye Drops?

-Not just yet.
-But if this research keeps moving forward, you could see (pun intended) treatments within the next decade that:
+Not just yet, but if this research keeps moving forward, you could see (pun intended) treatments within the next decade that slow down degenerative blindness, enhance light sensitivity, and bridge the gap between injury and full-on bionic vision.

 And maybe someday we will walk into a clinic and choose “nano-gold therapy” for our retinas.